Achronite/node-red-contrib-energenie-ener314rt/README.md

 * Each zone can contain up to 6 switches (1-6) - NOTE: officially energenie state this is only 4 devices (1-4)
 * All devices within the **same** zone can be switched **at the same time** using a switch number of '0'.
 * A default zone '0' can be used to use Energenie's default zone (0x6C6C6).
+* If you have a MiHome 4 gang Multiplug, the same zone must be used for controlling all 4 switches

 ## Supported Devices